cloudsmithconsulting/cds-for-code/docs/extension/howto/Templates.md

 To change how templates are grouped in Template Explorer:

-1. Open the command palette (Ctrl + Shift + P)
+1. Open the file menu
+2. Select Preferences
-2. Select Preferences: Open User Settings
+3. Select Settings
-3. Navigate to Extensions > CDS for Code
+4. Navigate to Extensions > CDS for Code
-4. Change the setting Cs › Cds › Configuration › Templates: Tree View Group Preference
+5. Change the setting Cs › Cds › Configuration › Templates: Tree View Group Preference

 It should look similar to this: